 Driven, tested, rated by automotive expert Steven Ewing

-How does the G 580 drive?
+How does the Mercedes-Benz G-Class drive?
 Much of the G-Class' driving experience has been defined by its V8 engine.
 So what happens when you take that away?
-Things get better, actually.
-Our test electric G 580 sprinted from 0 to 60 mph in 4.4 seconds, which is noticeably quicker than the regular G 550 (5.1 seconds).
-In addition, the electric G-wagen feels a bit more stable when going around turns than its gas-powered counterpart.
+Things improve, actually.
+Our electric test vehicle — its full name is the G 580 with EQ Technology — sprinted from 0 to 60 mph in 4.4 seconds, which is noticeably quicker than the regular G 550 (5.1 seconds).
+The electric G-wagen also feels more stable through turns than its gas-powered counterpart.

-The EV's quad-motor setup means you can individually control torque at each wheel, which is a boon for off-roading.
-The G 580 can tackle the same trails as any other G-Class while being nicer to drive on-road too.
+The EV's quad-motor setup means you can individually control torque at each wheel, a boon for off-roading.
+The G 580 can tackle the same trails as any other G-Class while being nicer to drive on-road.
+The ride still feels a bit truckish, but the low center of gravity and prodigious weight keep it from feeling busy over rough pavement.
+Forward visibility is also excellent, with views to the edge of the hood and blocky blinkers useful as corner markers.

 Comfort